Pale04/Draweb/README.md

 The core functionality of the application is the drawing feature, which includes:
 - Creation of vector shapes (squares, rectangles, circles, lines and different polygons)
-- Changing shape properties (color, size, etc.)
+- Changing shape properties (color, background, etc.)
 - Uploading images to the canvas

 - Moving, resizing and deleting shapes
 - Managing layers (bring to front, send to back)